What is a disciplinary meeting?

 Under the ACAS Code, before an employer makes a decision as to whether to dismiss or discipline an employee, an employer should hold a disciplinary meeting with the employee.

-What is the ACAS Code of Practice?
+What is the ACAS code of practice?

-The ACAS Code of Practice on discipline and grievance (“the ACAS Code”) is a statutory code which provides basic practical guidance to employers, employees and their representatives.
 It sets out the main principles for handling disciplinary and grievance situations in the workplace.

 The ACAS Code helps employers and employees deal with incidents involving alleged misconduct or poor performance in the workplace effectively and fairly.